Sunzheini/playground/PLAN.md

 Memory strategies: MangCHain memory or vector memory RAG (Retrieval-Augmented Generation) to fetch data before prompting LLM Training on data.
-TensorFlow, Pytorch, Hugging Face
+TensorFlow, Pytorch, Hugging Face Firecrawl (scrape web into LLM): https://www.youtube.com/watch?v=xekw62yQu14&ab_channel=TechWithTim
 App: Pdf Q&A Bot

+Improve security of the deployed app and also follow the suggestions from the chat

 -------------------------------------------------------------------------